 As a public speaker, coach and trainer, I used to joke that Los Angeles International Airport was my office given how much time I spent on the road leading in-person workshops.
-That’s all different now (thanks, pandemic!), as I’ve recently transitioned all my classes to a virtual delivery.
-Now I’m teaching online most days — and some nights, too — in support of my international client base.
+That’s all different now (thanks, pandemic!), as I’ve recently transitioned most of my classes to a virtual delivery.
+Now I’m largely teaching online in support of my international client base.

 Set the stage.